arielgee/Sage-Like/.misc/tasks.md

 * preference "Feed check method" => "Feed refresh method" => "refresh interval"     ==> NO
 * Lines are cut in listView desc Tooltips
     * https://www.manmadediy.com/site_index.rss
----

-## Next
 * use the rssListView.getListViewStats() function
 * update stats after adding new feed or folder
 * update stats after deleting new feed or folder
-* after pref "show feed stats numbers" is implemented consider the creation of the .rtvStats div element is pref is unchecked
+* after pref "show feed stats numbers" is implemented consider the creation of the .rtvStats div element is pref is unchecked ==> NO
+* Renaming: subTree to folder (OpenSubTrees etc.)
+---

+## Next
 * situation:
     1. feed selected in sidebar.
 Its 10 feed-items are displayed - stats are: ( 2 / 10 )
     2. background monitoring handels that feed and return 10 completely new items.